lawrence-matsuoka/installer-script/README.md

 # installer-script

-create separate scripts (i.e. minimum setup, full setup, etc.)
+create separate scripts (i.e. minimum setup, full setup, etc.) if statement to select minimal install or full install

 should use maybe xubuntu 22.04 or 22.xx with i3 install